 Materials and textures: High-quality materials that are either natural or artificial materials with a fine finish.

-Personality group 3 is a down-to-earth, perhaps organic or sustainability-focused service and product.
+Personality group 3 is a down-to-earth, perhaps organic, or sustainability-focused service and product

 You focus much on natural, ecological products, as little processed as possible, as “earthy.”
-You focus on communicating abundance, friendliness, and even a community-centered mindset.

 Your price level is average; your customer is a friendly and open man or woman, a family or an elder person – as long as you give them a warm welcome and stay away from evil plastic.